chouquette/chouquette/_posts/2017-07-04-videolan-and-https.md

 we'd deploy our own servers worldwide, would enable HTTPS for all, but we can't.

 Someone said today that "Google moved to HTTPS only at no impact to their capacity".
-I'll glady point you to the fact that Google is not a non-profit, and that the amount of money they make in a day is an order of magnitude (hello euphemism!) higher than the amount of money we ever received from donations.
+I'll glady point you to the fact that Google is not a non-profit, and that the amount of money they make in a day is an order of magnitude (hello understatement!) higher than the amount of money we ever received from donations.
 Ever.

 A few closing remarks, in no particular order, from what I read today:
 * I don't claim to know better, this is my understanding (which I believe to be accurate), but I am not a security specialist, and I don't claim to be better than anyone.
 If you